joergen7/pnet/README.md

 ### Constructing the Petri Net Struct

 Now that we defined all fields of the Petri net struct individually, we can construct it using the function `PnetPlace`.

+It is essential that a Petri net module defines and provides a variable with the name `*PNET*` and the type `PnetPlace`.
+There is no mechanism enforcing this provision.

+For the example of the cookie vending machine we bundle together the previously created elements.

 ```racket
 (define *PNET* : PnetPlace